Bit-Nation/BITNATION-Constitution/README.md

 # Article 2: We are the Birth of a New Virtual Nation.

 BITNATION uses a system of governance we call *Liquid Holacracy*, based on the philosophy outlined in Arthur Koestler's *The Ghost in the Machine*.
-A "Holon is defined as *"something that is simultaneously a whole and a part"*, and mimics the way swarm like systems emerge in nature, a fluid organisation of individuals which can act together or apart.
+A Holon is defined as *"something that is simultaneously a whole and a part"*, and mimics the way swarm like systems emerge in nature, a fluid organisation of individuals which can act together or apart.
 BITNATION has upgraded the initial implementation of Holacracy into *Liquid Holacracy*, to increase the speed and autonomy of our decision making process, and the agency of Citizens and Holons.

  BITNATION's governance system applies to individuals and entities: